yazi-rs/yazi-rs.github.io/docs/plugins/overview.md

 └── yazi.toml
 ```

-Each plugin is a directory ending with `.yazi`, containing an `init.lua` file for the plugin's initialization.
+Each plugin is a directory ending with `.yazi`, containing at least the following files:
-For instance, the structure of the `bar` plugin is as:

 ```
 bar.yazi/
+├── init.lua
+├── LICENSE
-└── init.lua
+└── README.md
 ```

+Where:

+- `init.lua` is the entry point of this plugin.
+- `LICENSE` is the license file for this plugin.
+- `README.md` is the documentation of this plugin.

 ## Usage